-Simply put, a tax deduction lowers your overall tax liability by decreasing your taxable income.
-Tax deductions are often confused with tax credits.
-The difference is that tax credits directly reduce the amount of taxes you owe, not your taxable income.
+A tax deduction lowers your overall tax liability by decreasing your taxable income.
+This is different from a tax credit, which directly reduces the taxes you owe, not your taxable income.

-To deduct a business-related expense, it must be categorized as both ordinary and necessary.
-As defined by the IRS, ordinary expenses are costs that are common and accepted in your industry or business.
-A necessary expense is a cost that is considered helpful and appropriate for your industry or business, but not essential.
+An expense must be categorized as both ordinary and necessary to be included in business tax write-offs.
+As defined by the IRS, ordinary expenses are costs that are “common and accepted” in your industry or business.
+A necessary expense is a cost that is considered “helpful and appropriate” for your industry or business, but it’s not essential.

-Business structures with pass-through income (Sole proprietors, S corporations and partnerships) may be eligible for a 20% deduction on their total income, also known as Qualified Business Income (QBI).
+Business structures with pass-through income (sole proprietors, S corporations and partnerships) may be eligible for an up-to 20% deduction on their total income, also known as Qualified Business Income (QBI), and a 20% deduction on any real estate investment trust dividends (REIT) and qualified publicly traded partnership (PTP).
 QBI can be filed through Worksheet 12-A.